Danu710/emos-test-next.ts/README.md

 -install all depedencies with yarn install

--how to run use npm run dev
+-how to run use yarn dev